Skip to main content

 Under most circumstances, there is no preauthorization required.
 The full amount of the guest’s room and taxes will be charged according to the preset date on the card.
 Incidentals, on the other hand, will be paid by the guest, unless otherwise noted.

-When will the hotel receive the VCN and is it possible to use the same VCN for more than one booking?
+When will the hotel receive the virtual card number and is it possible to use the same VCN for more than one booking?

 The card number will be sent with the booking confirmation.
 Each VCN is unique for the payment of one booking, whether the booking is for one person or a group traveling together.